Incommensurable lattices in Baumslag-Solitar complexes: Preliminaries

 Now let $X$ be a connected, locally finite CW complex.
 Let $G = \Aut(X)$.
 A subgroup $\Gamma < G$ is discrete if and only if every cell stabilizer $\Gamma_{\sigma}$ is finite.
 In this case, define the \emph{covolume} of $\Gamma$ to be

 The sum is taken over a set of representatives of the $\Gamma$--orbits of cells of $X$.

-The next result follows directly from \cite[1.5--1.6]{basslubotzky}. \begin{proposition} Suppose that $G = \Aut(X)$ acts cocompactly on $X$ and let $\Gamma < G$ be a discrete subgroup.
+The next result follows directly from \cite[1.5--1.6]{basslubotzky}. \begin{proposition} Let $X$ be a connected locally finite CW complex.
+Suppose that $G = \Aut(X)$ acts cocompactly on $X$ and let $\Gamma < G$ be a discrete subgroup.
 Then \begin{enumerate} \item $\Gamma$ is a lattice if and only if\/ $\Vol(X/\Gamma)< \infty$ \item $\Gamma$ is a uniform lattice if and only if\/ $X/\Gamma$ is compact. \end{enumerate} \end{proposition} Note that it follows from \ref{blprop} that every torsion-free lattice is uniform.
-(Indeed, every lattice with bounded torsion is uniform.)
+(Indeed, every lattice with a bound on the size of finite subgroups is uniform.)
 The lattices considered in this paper will generally be torsion-free.